TikhonJelvis/RL-book/book/chapter2/chapter2.md

 $$\mathcal{P}_R((\alpha, \beta), -h \cdot \alpha - p \cdot \max(i - (\alpha + \beta), 0), (\max(\alpha + \beta - i, 0), \max(C - (\alpha + \beta), 0)))$$
 $$= \frac {e^{-\lambda} \lambda^i} {i!} \text{ for all } i = 0, 1, 2, \ldots $$

 Now let's write some code to implement this simple inventory example as a Markov Reward Process as described above.
-All we have to do is to create a concrete class implementing the interface of the abstract class `MarkovRewardProcess` (specifically implement the `@abstractmethod transition_reward`).
+All we have to do is to create a concrete class implementing the interface of the abstract class `MarkovRewardProcess` (specifically implement the abstract method `transition_reward`).
 The code below in `transition_reward` method in `class SimpleInventoryMRP` samples the customer demand from a Poisson distribution, uses the above formulas for the pair of next state and reward as a function of the customer demand sample, and returns an instance of `SampledDistribution`.
 Note that the generic state type `S` is replaced here with the `@dataclass InventoryState` to represent a state of this Markov Reward Process, comprising of the On-Hand and On-Order inventory quantities.

 ```python
 from rl.distribution import SampledDistribution